threnjen/boardgamegeek/README.md

 #### The Custom Recommender System

 > Content-based filtering can be a recommendation system all in itself, but it doesn't perform as well as collaborative filtering.
-So how are we leveraging it?
+So how do we leverage it?
 We use our content-based filter to produce synthetic ratings for users in order to increase their overall number of ratings and provide a fuller ratings matrix, creating a **Synthetic Ratings Collaborative Filter**.

 > Below is an image of what it looks like in a user's profile when we synthesize ratings.
-Here we have taken a user who started with only 5 ratings, and we synthesized using like-content until we reached 250 ratings.
+Here we have taken a user who started with only 5 ratings, and we synthesized using like-content until we reached 100 ratings.
 The ratings are synthesized exponentially, and gradually the values will move toward the user's mean, which is the horizontal line.
 We get all of our ratings well before this happens.
 We end up with many quality ratings in the user's profile.
 This takes less than 1 second to produce up to 100 ratings, so doing this with a new user in the system is reasonably quick.

 ![User 100](images/synthetic_from_05.png)